UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 ## Overview
-This example is used primarily for debuggin illustrating the various dirichlet boundary conditions that can be applied in a domain.
+This example is primarily used for debugging and illustrating the various dirichlet boundary conditions that can be applied in a domain.

 #### Domain
 The domain of the example is a box with dimensions 5x5 km and depth 300 m approximately.
 The bottom of the aquifer is set uniform and equal to -270 m.
 The initial approximation of the free surface is set to 30 m above msl.

 #### Stresses
-* Groundwater recharge is assumed uniform adn equal to 0.0002 m/day, which results in a total incoming volume of water from recharge equal to  5000 m^3/day.
+* Groundwater recharge is assumed uniform and equal to 0.0002 m/day, which results in a total incoming volume of water from recharge equal to  5000 m^3/day.
-* There are 19 wells with pumping rates varying from 100 to 500 m^/day.
+* There are 19 wells with pumping rates varying from 100 to 500 m^3/day.
 Their total pumping equals the recharge amount.

 #### Boundary conditions
 The purpose of this example is to test all the available boundary condition options of NPSAT.